yusuff-fatorisa/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 #### `8-delete_dnodeint.c`
   - This file contains a function that deletes the node at index `index` of a `dlistint_t` linked list.

+#### `102-result`
+  - This file finds the largest palindrome made from the product of two 3-digit numbers.